ti-cortex-m4/demo-java-completablefuture/doc/article.md

    </td>
    <td>`anyOf(completableFuture..)`
    </td>
-   <td>returns a new `CompletableFuture&lt;Object>` that is completed when any of the given `CompletableFutures` complete, with the same result
+   <td>returns a new `CompletableFuture&lt;Object>` that is completed when <em>any</em> of the given `CompletableFutures` complete, with the same result
    </td>
   </tr>
 </table>

->Note that all futures can be of different generic types: `CompletableFuture&lt;?>`.
+>Note that all futures can be of different generic types - the methods have arguments of type `CompletableFuture&lt;?>`.

 #### Code examples

-The static `allOf` method returns a new incomplete future that is completed when all of the given `CompletableFuture`s complete.
-Note that the result of this method is `CompletableFuture&lt;Void>` and you should get results of each given future by inspecting them individually.
+The static `allOf` method returns a new incomplete future that is completed when _all_ of the given `CompletableFuture`s complete.
+Note that the result of this method is `CompletableFuture&lt;Void>` and you should get results of each given future by reading them individually.

 ```